Ehanlion/mist_obsidian/Session Notes/Mist Sessions/Mist Sessions.md

     - You have to kill an enemy before more of its kind comes **bold**
 - The combat was good overall and the prep part was very good *italics*
     - The prep mattering was good

+**My takeaway:** Don't give players NPCs to play.
+Unless leading phalanxes of troops in open warfare, it feels terrible.
+Less but more powerful enemies > more weaker enemies because group lacks AoE for now.
+Really need to figure out interacting with stuff in combat; need more options to do for free.
 # 2. Character Stuff & Ideas
+Any Idea that is checked off and ~~strike through~~ has been implemented already.
+This is just to track ideas to add:

 - [ ] Hunter's guild in [[Gullhook]] ties to [[The Green Order]] in [[The Twilight Woods]]
 - [ ] Chugga's bar tournament w/ [[Ball Knockers]]
 - [ ] Work on Livy from [[Livy's Livestock (Slave House)]] & tie to [[The Forest Freaks]]